-Side and end connect versions of these mounting styles are available.
-Body material is aluminum with a powder coat finish.
-Outline drawings of all of the packing options are available in the Outline Drawings section of the manual starting on page 24.
+The body material is either aluminum with a powder coat finish, or stainless steel.
+Side and end connect versions of these mounting styles are available with aluminum bodies.
+Stainless steel bodies are only available in end connect versions.
+Outline drawings of all of the packing options are available in the Outline Drawings section of the manual starting on page 26.